BrianSantoso/Handwritten-Digit-Recognition/README.md

 # Handwritten Digit Recognition
-Handwritten Digit Recognition using basic deep neural network implemented from scratch
+Numpy implementation of a trainable Neural Network, trained on the classic MNIST dataset.

 Run hdr.py to test

 Training and Testing Data from MNIST: http://yann.lecun.com/exdb/mnist/

-By Brian Santoso 10/22/17
+Brian Santoso 10/22/17